Franz Anton von Kolowrat-Liebsteinsky: Life

 Kolowrat's rivalry with Metternich intensified when in 1826 the emperor called him to Vienna, where he was elevated to lead the Austrian State Council responsible for the Interior and Finances.
 The tensions between him and the chancellor continued: while Metternich favored a strong army, Kolowrat reduced the military budget.
 After the accession of Francis' incapable son Ferdinand I to the throne in 1835, Kolowrat together with Metternich led the Secret State Conference, the de facto government of the Empire from 1836 to 1848.
 However, the continuous disagreement between the two leaders palsied the Austrian politics and ultimately contributed to collapse of the "Metternich system".

 Upon the outbreak of the Revolutions of 1848, Metternich had to resign.
 A ministers' conference was established and Kolowrat assumed the newly created office of an Austrian minister-president, which he nevertheless laid down after only one month between 3–5 April, officially for health reasons.

-Kolowrat retired to private life; he died in Vienna aged 83.
+On 8 June 1801 Franz Anton married Countess Maria Rosa Johanna Kinsky von Wchinitz und Tettau (1780-1842), second eldest daughter of Prince Joseph Ernst Kinsky von Wchinitz und Tettau (1751-1798) and his wife, Countess Maria Rosa von Harrach (1758-1814).
+The marriage remained childless.
+After her death, Kolowrat retired to private life; he died in Vienna aged 83, outliving both his wife and sisters.
 With his death, the Liebsteinsky branch of the Kolowrat dynasty became extinct.
+He was buried in the Holy Trinity Church at his ancestral castle in Rychnov nad Kněžnou.